Liam de Young: National team

-De Young made his senior national team debut in 2001.
+He made his senior national team debut in 2001.

 He won a gold medal at the 2002 Commonwealth Games in Manchester, England.

 He won a gold medal at the 2004 Summer Olympics, Australia's first ever gold medal in men's field hockey at the Olympics.
-His mother, father and two brothers were in Athens to watch him win gold.
+His mother, father and two brothers were in Athens to watch him win the gold medal.
 In recognition of this, de Young was awarded the Medal of the Order of Australia (OAM) in the 2005 Australia Day Honours.

 In 2006, he represented Australia at the Azlan Shah tournament in Malaysia.
 He competed in the 2007 Champions Trophy competition for Australia.

 He won a bronze medal at the 2008 Summer Olympics, playing in every match at the Games for Australia.

 New national team coach Ric Charlesworth named him, a returning member, and fourteen total new players who had few than 10 national team caps to the squad before in April 2009 in a bid to ready the team for the 2010 Commonwealth Games.
 In 2009, he was a member of the national team during a five-game test series in Kuala Lumpur, Malaysia against Malaysia.
 He was a member of the national team in 2010.
 That year, he was a member of the team that finished first at the Hockey Champions Trophy.
 In May 2011, he played in the Azlan Shah Cup for Australia.
 The Cup featured teams from Pakistan, Malaysia, India, South Korea, Britain and New Zealand.
 In December 2011, he was named as one of twenty-eight players to be on the 2012 Summer Olympics Australian men's national training squad.
 This squad was narrowed in June 2012.
 He trained with the team from 18 January to mid-March in Perth, Western Australia.
 In February during the training camp, he played in a four nations test series with the teams being the Kookaburras, Australia A Squad, the Netherlands and Argentina.
 He played for the Australian A team in their 3–1 loss to the Kookaburras in the first round of the competition.
 He scored his team's only goal.
 He was selected to play for Australia at the 2012 Summer Olympics, where they won the bronze medal.

 He was also part of the Australian team that won the 2014 World Cup.
-At the 2014 Sultan Azlan Shah Cup, De Young became just the fourth man to make 300 national team appearances for Australia (the other three being Jay Stacy, Brent Livermore and Jamie Dwyer).
+At the 2014 Sultan Azlan Shah Cup, de Young became just the fourth man to make 300 national team appearances for Australia (the other three being Jay Stacy, Brent Livermore and Jamie Dwyer).